About negative emotions

 Negative emotions can be described as any feeling which causes you to be miserable and sad.
-These emotions make you dislike yourself and others, and take away your confidence.
+These emotions make you dislike yourself and others, and reduce your confidence and self-esteem, and general life satisfaction.

 Holding onto negative emotions causes a downward spiral